pdugan20/codepath-carousel/README.md

 This is a fake Carousel iOS application that simulates signing-in with a dropbox account, an animated welcome nux-flow, and animated intro screen, logged-in newsfeed, comment section, and settings screen.
 The application makes use of push and modal segues as well as numerous animations and transitions.

 ### Time spent:
-X.X hours spent in total
+7.5 hours spent in total

 ### Completed user stories:

 **Static photo tiles on the initial screen**
- * [ ] Optional: Photo tiles move with scrolling
+ * [x] Optional: Photo tiles move with scrolling

 **Sign In**
  * [x] Tapping on email/password reveals the keyboard and shifts the scrollview and Sign In button up.